-Tiny, red and wrinkled, the newborn Jesus lay in a pile of hay surrounded by farm animals - the Prince of Peace in a stable.
-It is a story of love and hope, and of a new start.
-Most people want to live a good life: Jesus is their best model.
+Tiny, red and wrinkled, the newborn baby Jesus lay on a pile of hay - the Prince of Peace in a stable.
+It is a story of love and hope.

 It was a pre-nuptial contract made in front of witnesses, only broken by a formal process of divorce.
 Unfaithfulness during the engagement was considered to be adultery, and the consequences for adultery in 1st century Palestine were much more severe than they are in modern society.